Board of Governors Profiles

 Iain Jurgensen

 Elodie was born in France and lived in Paris for more than 20 years before arriving in Scotland in the Spring of 2019.
-The first half of her career was spent in academia, both as a professor and as a senior manager after graduating from SciencesPo - Institut d'Etudes Politiques de Paris, with a research master in 2005 in Political Science and Contemporary History.
-She carried on with a PhD research specialising in Fashion history and sociology.
-She has been teaching fashion studies and luxury business in many institutions across Europe and in the US since 2005.
-In 2017, she moved on to work in the private sector in data analytics and business intelligence applied to fashion and luxury industries worldwide.
-After a quick venture in a start-up business in San Francisco, she moved back to her real calling, the education sector and was appointed as the Dean of Faculty for Creative Industries at the City of Glasgow College in May 2019.
+The first half of her career was spent in academia, both as a professor and as a senior manager after graduating from La Sorbonne Paris 4 and SciencesPo Paris, in History and Political Sciences.
+She has been teaching fashion studies and luxury business in many institutions across Europe and in the US since 2005, and worked for the private sector in Fashion tech between Paris, New York and London.
+Resuming her career in academia, she took the role of Dean of Faculty at City of Glasgow College in 2019 and is now the Director for Curriculum, Inclusion and Skills at West College Scotland.
+She recently obtained her MBA specialising in data and innovation and will graduate from a PhD in design and innovation at the Glasgow School of Art in 2026.
+She also serves on the board of YDance Scotland from November 2024.

 Bettina Sizeland